quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Note that in this example, the receipt of packet 9 triggers an ACK that reports both packets 6 and 7 as missing.
-However, the receipt of packet 10 needs to trigger another immediate ACK because only with the reporting of the successful receiption of packet 10, the sender will be able to declare packet 7 as lost (with a reordering threshold of 3).
+However, the receipt of packet 10 needs to trigger another immediate ACK because the sender will be unable to declare packet 7 as lost (with a reordering threshold of 3) until it receives an ACK reporting the reception of packet 10.

 If the reordering threshold is 5 and acknowledgements are only sent due to reordering, the sequence in {{ack-reordering-5}} would occur: